CAProjects/pi-top-SDK-installer/README.md

 4. If its Minimal or Full it will install only openCV
 5. It will then add the pi-top repo and apt key
 6. then it will install the pi-top SDK

+You will know if it suceeded in installing everything correctly when you see the pi-top animation start on the OLED followed by the menu system (default Battery status)

 ## Usage